Anshul619/HLD-System-Designs/Performance-Metrics.md

 # Tech Decisions ( Scalability )
 - Develope microservice based architecture
+- We must consider cloud agnostic approach ( & onPerm customer approach ) while designing the solution.
+- **Open Question - Since most cloud apps would be deployed on AWS, shouldn't we consider managed AWS services instead of our own managed instances ( like Amazon SQS instead of Kafka?)**
 - If its a read heavy microservice, the best decision would be to use Redis
 - If its a write heavy microservice, the best decision would be to use either use Kafka ( as message queue ) or DynmoDB.
 Both can handle high throughput.